-AAMDSIF presents the Treating MDS Toolkit with free resources for health care providers to communicate with and support patients with MDS.
-Toolkit contents were developed with study data from two survey research projects conducted by AAMDSIF in recent years.
-Patients identified educational needs and preferences, which we used to develop this toolkit for use by professionals with their patients.
+AAMDSIF developed the MDS Toolkit with free resources for health care providers to communicate with and support patients with MDS.
+Toolkit contents were developed with study data from two survey research projects conducted by AAMDSIF in which patients identified educational needs and preferences.
 Both of these studies showed that improved communications between MDS patients and their health care team may increase understanding of the disease and achieve better treatment outcomes.

 Sekeres, et al. (2009).
 Perceptions of Disease State, Treatment Outcomes, and Prognosis Among Patients with Myelodysplastic Syndromes: Results from an Internet-Based Survey.
 The Oncologist 2011; 16:904-911.